 My first real project after college was the Perry Farmers’ Market.
 Twenty years later, this market is still one of the best – and busiest – markets in the region.

-A local architect and I collaborated and spent one-year planning, fundraising, and finding vendors.
-Wyoming County is number one in NYS for dairy and agriculture, but our biggest struggle was finding farmers.
+A local architect and I collaborated and spent one year planning, fundraising, and finding vendors.
+Even though Wyoming County is number one in NYS for dairy and agriculture, our biggest struggle was finding farmers.
 Most farms were giant milk producers, not vegetable gardens.

 We selected a locally loved artist to design the logo.

 We worked with the Wyoming County Cooperative Extension to gather as many potential vendors in a room as possible.